-We’ve packed a lot of cycling into the last couple of years.
-Our weekly club ride every Saturday is the mainstay of the club, but we’ve enjoyed regular weekday rides (with an obligatory cake stop), day trips away to cycle through unfamiliar countryside in England and Wales, a club tour to Mallorca and our members have competed in challenging sportives and embarked on wonderful adventures, both in the UK and abroad.
+We’ve packed a lot of cycling into the last few years and though our weekly club ride every Saturday is the mainstay of the club, we’ve also enjoyed regular weekday rides (with an obligatory cake stop), day trips away to cycle through unfamiliar countryside in the Welsh borders, club tours to Mallorca and the Vecors Massif in France and our members have competed in challenging sportives and embarked on wonderful adventures, both in the UK and abroad.

 This gallery captures some of the most memorable moments and showcases why being an OCC member can enliven and enhance your road cycling experience!
 So, in no particular order, enjoy the show . . . and if you like what you see, then join us for a ride!